josmar-crwdstffng/angular/aio/content/guide/cli-builder.md

 #### Target strings

-The generic `ng run` CLI command takes as its first argument a target string of the following form.
+The generic `ng run` CLI command takes as the associated first argument a target string of the following form.

 <code-example format="shell" language="shell">